 The goal of a carbon offset project is to reduce the amount of carbon released into the atmosphere.
 It’s that simple.

-By using tree planting for carbon offsetting, switching to renewable energies like solar and wind, conducting community projects that restore clean water, or using a biogas digester to capture and convert methane from landfills and agriculture into electricity, carbon offset projects are designed to both reduce emissions and remove existing CO2 from the atmosphere.
+By using tree planting for carbon offsetting like a one month carbon offset, switching to renewable energies like solar and wind, conducting community projects that restore clean water, or using a biogas digester to capture and convert methane from landfills and agriculture into electricity, carbon offset projects are designed to both reduce emissions and remove existing CO2 from the atmosphere.

 While this may seem like a simple equation, the vast amount of offset projects that can be used as carbon credits for companies aren’t really geared toward eliminating emissions.
 The “removal rule” is overlooked.